syl20bnr/spacemacs/doc/DOCUMENTATION.md

 $ cp ~/.emacs.d/core/templates/.spacemacs.template ~/.spacemacs
 ```

-## Synchronization of doftile changes
+## Synchronization of dotfile changes

 To apply the modifications made in `~/.spacemacs` press <kbd>SPC m c c</kbd>.
 It will re-execute the `Spacemacs` initialization process.